"Wind Sculpture (SG) I" Inspires Original, Student-Created Music

-After 28 hectic hours in New York City, Amelia Willingham '19, Isaac Mervis '19 and Cal Freundlich '20 settled into a well-appointed digital music lab in the basement of Sloan Music Center to listen, share ideas and formulate a plan.
+After 28 hectic hours in New York City, Amelia Willingham '19, Isaac Mervis '19 and Cal Freundlich '20 settle into a well-appointed digital music lab in the basement of Sloan Music Center to listen, share ideas and formulate a plan.
 Their charge: create an original piece of music inspired by the vibrant Wind Sculpture (SG) I, the latest acquisition in the college's outdoor sculpture collection.

 The three, all students in Prof. Jennifer Stasack's "Advanced Composition" course, made a site visit to Central Park during fall break to see the 23-foot-tall sculpture up close before it was carefully wrapped and loaded onto a flatbed truck for the more than 600-mile journey to its permanent home on the Davidson campus.